 Examine the presence of adjunctive fixation of the cup to be removed, such as screws, pegs or spikes.
-If applicable, remove the screws and pegs from the cup.
+If applicable, remove the liner and the screws and pegs from the cup.
+If possible, place the liner back into the cup for more central guidance during cup removal.
 If applicable, cut in between the spikes.